zzzcccxx/deep-searcher/README.md

 #### Access via browser

 You can open url http://localhost:8000/docs in browser to access the web service.
-Click on the button "Try it out", it allows you to fill the parameters and directly interact with the API
+Click on the button "Try it out", it allows you to fill the parameters and directly interact with the API.

 ---